 About Stuffed Cabbage Rolls with Sweet Sour Sauce:

-These Stuffed Cabbage Rolls are filled with the classic mixture of ground beef and rice, a little onion, and salt and pepper; just good plain cooking.
-But they have just a few raisins that all but dissolve into that filling, giving it a rich, indescribable flavor and a slight touch of sweetness.
+But they have a little surprise.
+A few golden raisins that all but dissolve into that filling give the cabbage rolls a rich, indescribable flavor and a slight touch of sweetness.
 Don’t be tempted to leave out the raisins – just trust me on this one!

 Making Stuffed Cabbage Rolls with Sweet Sour Sauce:

 This recipe makes 16 cabbage rolls packed in a 9 x 13″ pan.
 Changing pan sizes is iffy – sometimes the sauce is too thick, other times, spread too thin.
-My solution is to put the extra cabbage in the fridge and make a meal using this recipe for Apple Braised Green Cabbage as a side later on – and that cooks much more quickly than usual because cabbage is already softer since it’s been “wilted” for this recipe.

 flatten the mixture into a log, fold both sides over, then fold the outside portion of the leaf up and over the roll.